Dhyanendraa2004/Student-Database-Manager/README.md

 Ability to print attendance sheets.

 ### Admin user privileges:
-Add new users to the system.
+Add/Remove new users to the system.
-Edit semester courses for existing users.
+Change the credits scored by each user.

 ## Prerequisites
 Before running the Student Database Management System, ensure you have the following prerequisites: